Three Recent Stories Have Us Wondering What’s Up With The Dallas Police Department’s Vice Squad And Its Ties To Some Area Underground Gambling Rings.

 Juicy, right?
 Given all the above, how much are you betting there’s more fire under all this DPD gambling smoke?

-Also: How much money do you think the casinos in Oklahoma and Louisiana spend while lobbying to keep gambling illegal in Texas, thus ensuring that our local law enforcement agencies — already spread so thin — use resources on things like this?
+Also: How much money do you think the best forex signals app or even the best casinos in Oklahoma and Louisiana spend while lobbying to keep gambling illegal in Texas, thus ensuring that our local law enforcement agencies — already spread so thin — use resources on things like this?
 It’s gotta be so much!

 Update on July 26, 2018: There have been more arrests!